ericproffitt/TopicModelsVB.jl/README.md

 ```

 ### CTPF
-Finally, we take a look at a topic model which is not primarily interested in the topics, but rather in their ability to collaborative filtering in order to better recommend users unseen documents.
-The collaborative toipc Poisson fatorization (CTPF) model blends the latent thematic structure of documents with the document-user matrix, in order to obtain higher accuracy than would be achievable with just the user library information, and also overcomes the cold-start problem for documents with no readers.
-Let's take the CiteULike dataset and randomly remove a single reader from each of the documents
+Finally, we take a look at the collaborative topic Poisson factorization model (CTPF).
+The CTPF model is a collaborative filtering topic model which uses the latent thematic structure of documents in order to make higher quality document recommendations than would otherwise be possible if only the document-user matrix was taken into account.
+This blending of latent thematic structure with the document-user matrix not only improves recommendation accuracy, but also mitigates the cold-start problem of recommending to users never-before-seen documents.
+As an example, let's load the CiteULike dataset into a corpus and then randomly remove a single reader from each of the documents
 ```julia
 srand(1)